How to Enable Clipboard Copying in Windows Terminal

 Turning it off gives you more control.
 You only copy what you want.

-You can always change this setting anytime.
-Just go to Terminal’s Settings > Interaction tab.
+You can change this setting whenever you like.
+Go to Terminal’s Settings > Interaction tab.

 Do you have questions or tips?
 Please leave a comment below!